failmap/failmap/README.md

 tox
 ```

-After completing succesfully Failmap is available to run.
+After completing successfully Failmap is available to run.
 For example, to show a list of commands:

 ```bash
 failmap help